Why Sydney

-Gain news skills, receive expert guidance, grow your network and benefit from industry placements.
+Develop news skills, receive expert guidance, grow your network and benefit from an immersive industry placement.

-The Next Generation Graduates program is working in partnership with industry and universities to grow a pipeline of home-grown, job-ready graduates to unlock the immense economic opportunity offered by emerging technologies.
+The Next Generation Graduates program partners with industry and universities to grow a pipeline of home-grown, job-ready graduates to unlock the immense economic opportunity offered by emerging technologies.

-There are two streams to this scholarship: Master of Research Scholarship, and Honours Scholarship.
-Variable conditions exist for each stream; please consult the 'Application Details' section below for further information.
+The scholarship offers two streams: Master of Research Scholarship, and Honours Scholarship.
+Each stream has unique requirements—please refer to the 'Application Details' section below for specific information.

 HONOURS SCHOLARSHIP